By Amanda Little

 While no trip to Greece is complete without tasting city barbecue perfection, succulent port town seafood (especially octopus), and the specialty cheese that accompanies every village, there are some foods that are nationally loved in Greece.
 Be sure to indulge in every step of your trip!

 Exploring a city like Athens in the morning is sure to bring in amazing sights, from historic landmarks to ancient ruins, but if you’re looking for a bite to eat, try koulouri.
 A popular to-go food, koulouri is a large, soft bread ring covered in sesame seeds.
 Stop by one of the many yellow street carts selling them and be sure to pick up a cup of ellinikos, which is the most popular style of Greek coffee served by a long-handled copper coffee pot.
-Brush up on your ordering if you’d like the coffee to be to your preferences.
-Vari Glyko means very sweet, metrios means lightly sweet, and sketos means without sugar.
+Brush up on your ordering if you’d like specific coffee – Vari Glyko means very sweet, metrios means lightly sweet, and sketos means without sugar.

 There are many variations of saganaki, often including shrimp, mussels, and other seafood, however the most popular saganaki is the cheese variety.
 This dish is prepared in a small two-handled frying pan and is only two ingredients: flour and cheese.
 The appetizer easily catches the attention of cheese lovers and is a wonderful way to start a meal, especially in the winter!

 Even if you can’t quite pronounce these tasty appetizers, enjoying them is no problem.
 Zucchini balls are made up of Cretan mezedes (similar to a tapas), flavored with feta cheese, salt, and fresh mint.
 Crispy exteriors hold creamy, gooey goodness inside.
 Pair it with tzatziki dip for a truly amazing start to a meal.